 The Master of Public Health (MPH) degree program satisfies the academic requirement for certification by the American Board of Preventive Medicine in the areas of public health, occupational medicine, aerospace medicine, and preventive medicine; the National Board of Public Health Examiners; and the National Commission for Health Education Credentialing.

-The mission of the Office of Academic Affairs and Student Services is to assist students by providing timely and accurate information with high-quality service in an atmosphere that is both welcoming and professional.
-The office serves as the central "hub" for the services that will assist students from the time they apply through the time they graduate and beyond.
+The Office of Academic Affairs and Student Services serves to assist students from admittance to graduation.